Texas scarlet snake

-The Texas scarlet snake (Cemophora lineri) is a species of nonvenomous snake in the family Colubridae.
-The species is endemic to the South Central United States.
+The Texas scarlet snake (Cemophora lineri) is a species of nonvenomous snake in the subfamily Colubrinae of the family Colubridae.
+The species is native to the South Central United States.
 It was previously considered a subspecies of Cemophora coccinea.

 Etymology

 The specific name or epithet, lineri, is in honor of American herpetologist Ernest A. Liner (1925–2010), who collected the first specimen in 1963.

 Geographic range

 C. lineri is found in southern Texas.
 Its range does not overlap with the other species of scarlet snake.

 Description

 The Texas scarlet snake is the larger of the two scarlet snake species, and is capable of growing to a total length (including tail) of 66 cm (26 inches).
 It has a gray or white background color, with distinct red blotches that have black borders.
 Unlike the other species, the black borders do not join on the sides.
 Its belly is a solid white or gray.

 Behavior

 Like all scarlet snakes (genus Cemophora), the Texas scarlet snake is a secretive burrower, spending most of its time under ground.
 It prefers sandy thicket habitats along the Gulf of Mexico coastline.